Enhancing Sum Capacity via Quantum and No-Signaling Cooperation Between Transmitters

 \begin{IEEEbiography} [{ }]{Ashutosh Rai} (Member, IEEE) did his Ph.D. work [2009-2013] in theoretical physics from the S. N. Bose National Center for Basic Sciences (University of Calcutta, Kolkata, India).
 He has worked as a researcher at the University of Latvia (Latvia), International Institute of Physics (Brazil), and Slovak Academy of Sciences (Slovakia).
 He is currently working at the School of Electrical Engineering, Korea Advanced Institute of Science and Technology (KAIST).
 His research interest cover topics in foundation of quantum mechanics and quantum information theory. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Si-Hyeon Lee} (Senior Member, IEEE) received the B.S. (summa cum laude) and Ph.D. degrees in electrical engineering from the Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea, in 2007 and 2013, respectively.
 She is currently an Associate Professor with the School of Electrical Engineering, KAIST.
 She was a Postdoctoral Fellow with the Department of Electrical and Computer Engineering, University of Toronto, Toronto, Canada, from 2014 to 2016, and an Assistant Professor with the Department of Electrical Engineering, Pohang University of Science and Technology (POSTECH), Pohang, South Korea, from 2017 to 2020.
 Her research interests include information theory, wireless communications, statistical inference, and machine learning.
-She was a TPC Co-Chair of IEEE Information Theory Workshop 2024.
+She was an IEEE Information Theory Society Distinguished Lecturer (2024-2025) and a TPC Co-Chair of IEEE Information Theory Workshop 2024.